omerhakim/Lab_Mod3/README.md

 <img src = "./images/image5.png">

-After applying the changes, this is how curently the top five elements in my dataset look like:
+After applying the changes, this is how currently the top five elements in my data set look like:

 <img src = "./images/image6.png">

-I also checked an histogram of the data to get better idea about the distebutions of the differnce features
+I also checked an histogram of the data to get better idea about the distributions of the difference features

 <img src = "./images/image7.png">